County sees 89 new COVID-19 cases, remains in 'critical' category for spread - Salisbury Post

 All but eight counties are red or orange, said N.C.
 Department of Health and Human Services Secretary Mandy Cohen.

-“If you are in a red or orange county, you should limit going out to essential activities and avoid contact with people you don’t live with, Cohen said.
+“If you are in a red or orange county, you should limit going out to essential activities and avoid contact with people you don’t live with,” Cohen said.

 Other recommendations for red and orange counties include avoiding settings where people congregate, ordering out from restaurants or eating outdoors and socially distanced and stay home if at high risk for illness.